 The claim will not be honored if the damage or loss was caused by an inmate or resulted from a rule violation.
-If an institutional investigation determines that your claim has merit, it will be forwarded through administrative channels for credit to your account.
-If you are out custody, the City's Risk Management Office handles the claim.
-In these cases, the PPS Business Office will inform the Risk Management Office of your last known address.
+If an institutional investigation determines that your claim has merit, it will be forwarded to the City's Risk Management Office.
+(The PPS itself does not have the authority to settle claims.)
+If the Risk Management Office settles the claim while you are still in custody, the settlement amount will be placed in your Inmate Account.
+If you are no longer in custody, the PPS Business Office will inform the Risk Management Office of your last known address.